It's becoming increasingly clear that savvy front offices are no longer waiting until the Trade Deadline to make their moves.

 Tigers receive: 2B Dawel Lugo, SS/2B Sergio Alcantara, SS/2B Jose King

-While Martinez spent just a few months with the D-backs before signing with the Red Sox in February, Arizona is looking like the clear winner in this deal.
-Martinez produced 29 homers with 65 RBIs in only 62 games with the D-backs, helping the club reach the postseason for the first time since 2011 and ensuring the National League Wild Card Game was played at Chase Field rather than Coors Field.
-Lugo (Detroit's No. 12 prospect), Alcantara (No. 24) and King have posted unimpressive numbers in the Minors this season, and none ranks among the Tigers' top 10 prospects.
+While Martinez spent just a few months with the D-backs before signing with the Red Sox the next February, Arizona is looking like the clear winner in this deal.
+Martinez produced 29 homers with 65 RBIs in only 62 games with the D-backs, helping the club reach the postseason for the first time since 2011 and ensuring the 2017 National League Wild Card Game was played at Chase Field rather than Coors Field.
+The Tigers haven't received much from the three players they acquired, with Lugo posting a .210/.251/.313 slash line in limited action at the MLB level, and Alcantara and King recording unimpressive numbers in the low Minors.

-Nationals acquire LHP Sean Doolittle and RHP Ryan Madson from A's
+Nationals acquire LHP Sean Doolittle, RHP Ryan Madson from A's

 Date: July 16, 2017